Skip to content

 Token Saving

-When working with AI-generated commands, it is crucial to be mindful of token consumption, as excessive use can lead to costs.
+When working with AI-generated commands, it is crucial to be mindful of token consumption, as excessive use can lead to increased costs.
 Strategies for saving tokens include optimizing prompts, reusing parameterized commands, and minimizing unnecessary elaboration in command descriptions.
 This ensures that the AI-driven testing process remains efficient and cost-effective.

 See Also